08 Nov Alzheimer’s Disease: Time to Take a Closer Look

 Prevention is the Best Option

 While there is still no cure for Alzheimer’s, there are more and more positive research studies being done on Alzheimer’s prevention and risk reduction.
 Particularly for those with a family history or other risk factors for the disease, it is important to stay physically active, mentally alert, and socially involved.
 In addition, research is showing that the lifestyle factors commonly cited as preventing heart disease, such as reduction in fat intake and overall cholesterol, may also help to prevent Alzheimer’s.
-Until an Alzheimer’s cure is found, prevention and overall health maintenance remain the best measures to take for most people.
+Until a cure is found, prevention and overall health maintenance remain the best measures for most people.

 This is probably the best-known measure for the prevention of Alzheimer’s disease.
 A very famous health study conducted on nuns showed that those who engaged regularly in intellectual pursuits were less likely to contract Alzheimer’s, particularly early Alzheimer’s.
 Later studies have shown that while intellectual stimulation doesn’t necessarily aid in the prevention of Alzheimer’s disease, it does, in fact, delay the onset and the progression of symptoms.

-Activity does not need to be extremely strenuous or intensive; it is most important that it be regular and consistent.
+The activity does not need to be extremely strenuous or intensive; it is most important that it be regular and consistent.
 A daily walk, swim, or game of golf will help to ward off a great variety of health concerns, including Alzheimer’s.

 One of the more interesting findings of late is the significance of social interaction in our physical and mental health.
 Several studies have shown that maintaining a social network aids in the prevention and treatment of many diseases common among older people, and now it is shown to help in the prevention of Alzheimer’s disease.

-Since early Alzheimer’s can often include symptoms such as anxiety and depression, maintaining contact with friends can also help to relieve some of these symptoms and increase the quality of life.
+Since early Alzheimer’s can often include symptoms such as anxiety and depression, maintaining contact with friends can help to relieve some of these symptoms and increase the quality of life.

 High cholesterol levels are associated with arteriosclerotic vascular disease, which is subsequently related to heart disease and stroke, the main factor in neurological deterioration.
 Cholesterol can be controlled with medication, but people can do a great deal to naturally prevent cholesterol levels from becoming high.